tihomirahristozova/model/entities/Finance.Accounting.FinancialStatementNodeCorrespondances.md

 ### AccountGroup

-Main account group determining the correspondances for which the balances are summed.
-[Required] [Filter(multi eq)]
+Main account group determining the correspondances for which the balances are summed. `Required` `Filter(multi eq)`

 _Type_: **[AccountGroups](Finance.Accounting.AccountGroups.md)**
 _Supported Filters_: **Equals, EqualsIn**

 ### CorrespondantAccountGroup

 Correspondant account group determining the correspondances for which the balances are summed.
-If null means that the balances of all correspondances for the main account group are summed.
-[Filter(multi eq)]
+If null means that the balances of all correspondances for the main account group are summed. `Filter(multi eq)`

 _Type_: **[AccountGroups](Finance.Accounting.AccountGroups.md) (nullable)**
 _Supported Filters_: **Equals, EqualsIn**

 ### FinancialStatementNode

-The [FinancialStatementNode](Finance.Accounting.FinancialStatementNodeCorrespondances.md#financialstatementnode) to which this FinancialStatementNodeCorrespondance belongs.
-[Required] [Filter(multi eq)] [Owner]
+The `FinancialStatementNode`(Finance.Accounting.FinancialStatementNodeCorrespondances.md#financialstatementnode) to which this FinancialStatementNodeCorrespondance belongs. `Required` `Filter(multi eq)` `Owner`

 _Type_: **[FinancialStatementNodes](Finance.Accounting.FinancialStatementNodes.md)**
 _Supported Filters_: **Equals, EqualsIn**